Careers in Applied Behavior Analysis

 Applied Behavior Analysis Degrees

-A bachelor’s degree in applied behavior analysis or a related field, such as education, psychology, or social work will build a strong foundation to continue your education with psychological concepts, tools, and trends.
+A bachelor’s degree in applied behavior analysis or a related field, such as education, psychology, or social work, will provide a strong foundation for continuing your education in psychological concepts, tools, and trends.

 A Master’s degree in applied behavior analysis prepares you to work as an independent practitioner of ABA in developmental services, mental health, special education, and beyond.